troe27/UU-GWAS06/docs/index.md

 ![choosef](figures/choosef.png)

-he next ```Manage Custom Tracks``` page will list the name of the files, the description, the number of items in the file and the position on the chromosome.
+The next ```Manage Custom Tracks``` page will list the name of the files, the description, the number of items in the file and the position on the chromosome.
 This page also allows you to delete a custom track when it is no longer needed.

 ![man_ct](figures/man_ct.png)